 - Previous Episode: Doubles Tactics (2) Service and Service-Return Formations in Badminton Doubles

-- Doubles Tactics (1) Offensive and Defensive Formations in Badminton Doubles
+- Doubles Tactics (4) Badminton Doubles Strategies for Defending

 - Badminton Doubles Defensive to Offensive Transition

 - Badminton Doubles Rotation and Positioning | Defend Near-body Badminton Smashes | How to Cover the Badminton Net